emqx/cloud-docs/en_US/connect_to_deployments/c_sharp_sdk.md

 ```

 ### Write the MQTT connect method
-Write static class method ConnectMQTT to create MQTT client connect to the specified broker, and we can determine whether the client is connected successfully according to client's  `IsConnected`.
-Finally, method will return the client.
+Write static class method ConnectMQTT to create an MQTT client and connect it to the specified broker.
+We can determine whether the client is connected successfully according to the client's property of `IsConnected`.
+In the end, the client is returned.
 ```c#
 static MqttClient ConnectMQTT(string broker, int port, string clientId) {